 An NFI should develop permanent sample plots which will provide better information on stock changes and growth rates.
 This FRL has adopted IPCC default values for growth rates and these might not be very accurate at the strata specific level.
 For example growth rates for the Montane and western rain forests have been adopted from the Tropical rain forests of the world.
-However Kenya's Montane forest have slightly less stocking (Kinyanjui et al., 2014) and growth rates compared to the tropical rain forests, but they can also not be classified as mountain ecosystems under the IPCC classification system because the mountain ecosystems of Kenya have dwarf vegetation that is slow growing.
+However Kenya's Montane forest have slightly less stocking (Kinyanjui etal., 2014) and growth rates compared to the tropical rain forests, but they can also not be classified as mountain ecosystemsunder the IPCC classification system because the mountain ecosystems of Kenya have dwarf vegetation that is slow growing.
+Data from such PSPs will also illustrate if there are changes in forest carbon stocks when a forest remains in the same canopy class in two mapping years.